exercism/typescript/exercises/binary-search-tree/README.md

 ## Setup

-Go through the setup instructions for Typescript to install the necessary dependencies:
+Go through the setup instructions for TypeScript to install the necessary dependencies:

 http://exercism.io/languages/typescript